john9francis/G4-Hello-World/README.md

 As long as you have correctly installed the Geant4 source code on your computer, G4 Hello World will automatically link to the Geant4 source code right away.
 This way you can start including G4 headers without missing a beat.

-## link to src and include folders
+## Link to src and include folders

 G4 Hello World's CMakeLists.txt file automatically configures your project's include and src directories.
 The project will expect your "src" directory to contain any .cc files where you define your own classes, and it will expect to find your own .hh files in the "include" directory.